yousefelassal/quote-cron/README.md

 > Love isn't something you find.
 Love is something that finds you.

 > In wisdom gathered over time I have found that every experience is a form of exploration.

+> All achievements, all earned riches, have their beginning in an idea.